-In practice, this more favourable regime is generally extended to beneficiaries of subsidiary protection, depending on the circumstances of their case.
+In practice, this more favourable regime is generally extended to beneficiaries of subsidiary protection.

-Furthermore, refugees are exempted from the general obligation to present proof of accommodation and income in family reunification procedures.908 This legal provision has also been applied to beneficiaries of subsidiary protection.
+Furthermore, refugees are exempted from the general obligation to present proof of accommodation and income in family reunification procedures.
+983 This legal provision has also been applied to beneficiaries of subsidiary protection.